anthonychu/functions-serverless-realtime-tutorial/README.md

 ### Enable authentication in the function app

-The following steps detail adding Azure Active Directory authentication to your function app.
-If you prefer to use other OAuth providers such as Facebook or Twitter, consult the [Azure App Service Authentication documentation](https://docs.microsoft.com/azure/app-service/configure-authentication-provider-facebook).

 1. In the Azure portal, open your function app.

 1. Click on the **Platform Features** tab.
 Select **Authentication/Authorization**.